VoiceLessQ/Docker-nginx-proxy-manager-Fix-Bad-Gateway/README.md

 ## Copy Docker Compose Configuration:

 Copy the provided `docker-compose.yml` file into your project directory.
+Note; I just lerned to add code:
+Refer to the [documentation](https://github.com/VoiceLessQ/Docker/blob/main/docker-compose.yml) for more details on deploying in a production environment.

 ## Adjust Configuration (Optional):